 The most important number to consider is the Verizon prepaid customer service number.
 You can dial (888) 294-6804 to help you with your prepaid needs or dial *611 from your mobile phone.
 The prepaid customer service line is available from Monday through Sunday, between 6 AM and 11 PM local time.

 Looking to compare Verizon's prepaid plans with its competitors?
-Then please take a look at our review of the best prepaid cell phone plans.
+Then please take a look at our buyer's guide to prepaid cell phone plans.